22 Best Free C/C++ IDEs and Editors for Linux in 2026

 A text editor is generally an IDE but designed to offer a more feature-rich environment that includes syntax highlighting, code folding, auto-indentation, and code completion, which is a useful feature that helps developers to reduce code errors and write code more efficiently.

-• Support for multiple compilers such as GNU, Clang/LLVM, Cygwin, Oracle Solaris Studio, and MinGW
+It handles multiple compilers, including GNU, Clang/LLVM, Cygwin, Oracle Solaris Studio, and MinGW.

 2. Code::Blocks

-Code::Blocks is a free, highly extensible, and configurable, cross-platform C++ IDE built to offer users the most demanded and ideal features.
-It delivers a consistent user interface and feels.
+Code::Blocks is a free, highly extensible, configurable, cross-platform C++ IDE built to offer users the most demanded and ideal features.
+It delivers a consistent user interface and feel.

-And most importantly, you can extend its functionality by using plugins developed by users, some of the plugins are part of the Code::Blocks release, and many are not, written by individual users not part of the Code::Block development team.
+And most importantly, you can extend its functionality by using plugins developed by users; some of the plugins are part of the Code::Blocks release, and many are not, written by individual users not part of the Code::Blocks development team.

 • Very fast, no need for makefiles